 |Doctorate||Program required coursework including thesis or dissertation||At least 4 years|

 A high school diploma or equivalent is the most common level of education achieved by those in careers related to nuclear tech, with approximately 35.9% of workers getting one.
-People currently working in careers related to nuclear tech tend obtained the following education levels.
+See the the most common levels of education for nuclear tech workers below.

 |Level of Education||Percentage of Workers|

 |High School Diploma||35.3%|

 |Some College Courses||8.6%|